NaomiLaunders/DATAMIND/README.md

 [Characteristics of people with severe mental illness excluded from incentivised physical health checks in the UK: electronic healthcare record study](https://pubmed.ncbi.nlm.nih.gov/40377164/)

+## Understanding the files
-Code lists are available on the [HDR-UK phenotype library](https://phenotypes.healthdatagateway.org/) and sample code has been uploaded to this GitHub page.
+Sample scripts have been uploaded to this GitHub page.
 As a first use of GitHub and of looking at some of these measures in CPRD, I will be optimising some of this code for future studies!

-## Understanding the files
 Scripts are organised into chunks: Code lists (scripts beginning 1), observations (scripts beginning 2), cohort creation (scripts beginning 3) and analysis (scripts beginning 4).

-Only a subset of scripts have been provided for chunks 1-3, but all analysis files have been uploaded.
+Only a subset of scripts have been provided.

+Code lists are available on the [HDR-UK phenotype library](https://phenotypes.healthdatagateway.org/)

 Code lists were generated in CPRD.
 They are specific to CPRD and to the exact database builds.
 When re-using codelists it's advisable to search for new terms in the system being used.